-31. Subsequent events
+32. Subsequent events

-In March, Agrowill Group, AB has signed futures contracts for a sale of part of 2012's harvest.
-In order to avoid fluctuation of prices the Group has already chosen this kind of sales for 10 thousand tonnes of wheat and 2,5 thousand tonnes of winter rapeseed harvest.
-The size of signed futures contract is around LTL 11 million.
+In March, Agrowill Group, AB has signed forward contracts for a sale of part of 2013's harvest.
+In order to avoid fluctuation of production prices the Group has already contracted sales of 27 thousand tonnes of wheat and 3.5 thousand tonnes of its winter rapeseed harvest with forward contracts.
+The size of signed forward contracts is around LTL 24 million.